DanMckenna/My-Portfolio-Repository/README.md

+# Hiya!
-# A personal repository showcasing demonstration projects and code samples
+# My name is Daniel Mckenna and this is my personal code repository showcasing demonstration projects and code samples that I have worked on